The Tractive GPS mainly utilizes GPS signals to accurately locate your pet.

 This type of inaccuracy cannot be completely avoided due to the nature of GPS technology.
 Even so, the Tractive GPS app including it's unique LIVE Tracking and enhance GPS tracker location accuracy features will still be able to show you the accurate whereabouts of your feline or canine family member, so you can stay connected at all times.

 Read on to learn more about the accuracy of GPS, your Tractive GPS tracker, and smartphones.

-How accurate is GPS?
+How accurate is GPS in general?

-The tracker receives signals from GPS satellites with a built-in GPS antenna and infers the distance to the satellites from the signal's travel time.
+The GPS tracker receives signals from GPS satellites with a built-in GPS antenna and infers the distance to the satellites from the signal's travel time.

 What can decrease the accuracy of the Tractive GPS?

 When GPS signals are blocked by environmental factors, it can be more difficult to determine an accurate position.
 When this happens, the Tractive GPS tries to determine its location based on the availability of cell towers.